dougsland/unifi-openvpn/README.md

 Steps how to configure openvpn in the Unifi

 ## Internet Providers
 Feel free to contribute and add your local Internet Provider Settings.
-How it works?
-Connect the **Internet Provider modem into your Security Gateway device**.
+Please note: The tutorial assume users will connect the **Internet Provider modem into the Security Gateway device**
+and use the others steps shown in this tutorial.

 ### Comcast
 #### Comcast Business